 3. Siteground blog hosting

-If you want to avoid Bluehost for one reason or another, SiteGround is good second choice.
+If you want to avoid Bluehost for one reason or another, SiteGround is a good second choice.

 - It’s just $3.95 per month